Privacy

 - Contact form data - Reach out via the contact page to request deletion of your submissions.

-- Passwords are never stored in plain text (we use magic links, not passwords).
+- Passwords are never stored in plain text (I use magic links, not passwords).

 - IP addresses in analytics are stored as non-reversible HMAC hashes.